Optum/dce/docs/quickstart.md

 1. Hashicorp [Terraform](https://www.terraform.io/) 0.12+
 1. The [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) 1.16+

-Once you have the requirements intalled, you can deploy DCE into u your account by following these steps:
+Once you have the requirements installed, you can deploy DCE into your account by following these steps:

 1. Clone the [Github repository](https://github.com/Optum/Redbox) by using the command as shown here: